 Metal roofing is extremely popular these days, though being on top of a roof remains an activity select individuals are willing to chance.
-Because it can become extremely slippery when dirty or wet, metal roofing is even more than dangerous than other types of roofing material, such as asphalt tiles.
-Whether you’re a roofer, home inspector, chimney sweeper, or an insurance adjustor, safety is your number one priority before you step onto the metal surface.
+Because it can become extremely slippery when dirty or wet, metal roofing is even more dangerous than other types of roofing material, such as asphalt tiles.
+Whether you’re a roofer, home inspector, chimney sweeper, or insurance adjustor, safety is your number one priority before you step onto the metal surface.
 If you’re a homeowner, we insist you do not climb on any roofs, even if you think you can handle it.

 Check the conditions

 It's a beautiful day out and the sun is shining, but before you step onto that roof to bask in the warmth, it's important to take some precautions.

 Checking the conditions of the roof is crucial to ensure your safety.

 Some potential hazards that need to be identified include weak spots that could give way under your weight, as well as surface debris such as pollen, residue, dust, or moisture on the surface that could cause slips and falls.
 If there is, do not step onto the roof.
 The metal surface needs to be clean and completely dry to be safe.